raspberrypi/documentation/configuration/wireless/access-point.md

 ```

 The access point setup is almost the same as that shown in the previous section.
-Follow the instructions above to set up the `hostapd.conf` file, but add `bridge=br0` below the `interface=wlan0` line, and remove or comment out the driver line.
+Follow *all* the instructions in the `Configuring the access point host software (hostapd)` section above to set up the `hostapd.conf` file and the system location, but add `bridge=br0` below the `interface=wlan0` line, and remove or comment out the driver line.
 The passphrase must be between 8 and 64 characters long.

 To use the 5 GHz band, you can change the operations mode from 'hw_mode=g' to 'hw_mode=a'.
 Possible values for hw_mode are:
  - a = IEEE 802.11a (5 GHz)